Get started on promoting your business for the Spring and Spring Holidays with these marketing and blog ideas for the month of April.

 Take their picture and post it on social media, encouraging customers to come in and say hello.
 Make your child the “boss” of the day.
 Posting pictures or stories on social media is a great way to engage customers and to personalize your brand.
 Plus, you can show off your adorable children!

-April 6 is the day for: MLB Opening Day, the Master’s Tournament, and the NCAA Men’s Basketball Championship.
-April 30 is the NFL Draft.
+Springtime is huge for sports!
+There’s MLB Opening Day, the Master’s Tournament, and the NCAA Men’s Basketball Championship.
+April 27 is the NFL Draft.

 Use these big sports events as an opportunity to market your business.
 If your business is directly related to sports, this should be easy to do.
 But businesses in other industries can take advantage by cheering on local teams and even using team colors in their marketing and promotions.
 Flower shops can offer custom bouquets and bakeries can sell cakes and cupcakes in team colors!